vkhodyrev1/terraform-train1/readme.md

-Here is vpc medule - task of Academy DevOps
+Here is vpc module - task of Academy DevOps